ethereum-optimism/design-docs/protocol/l2-blob.md

 ## Enabling BLOB Transactions in L2 EL

 The interface and implementation of L2 EL should remain consistent with L1 EL to ensure seamless migration of applications.
-Note that while BLOBs are gossiped within the L1 P2P network, for enshrined BLOB DA support in L2, the BLOBs should be sent directly to the L2 sequencer.
+Note that while BLOBs are gossiped within the L1 P2P network, for enshrined BLOB DA support in L2, the BLOBs should be sent directly to the L2 sequencer or relayed through a node that forwards them to the L2 sequencer.

 ## Uploading BLOB to Alt-DA